On embeddings of homogeneous quandles: Introduction

 The notion of quandle was introduced independently by Joyce~\cite{Joyce} and Matveev~\cite{Matveev} in 1982 as an algebraic structure arising from knot theory, and has since played a very important role in knot theory.
 On the other hand, quandles also have deep connections with geometry.
 In particular, there exist natural classes of quandles arising from symmetric spaces and homogeneous spaces.
 From this viewpoint, quandles can be regarded as algebraic structures closely related to symmetric spaces.
 The relationship between homogeneous quandles and symmetric spaces has been studied, for example, by Furuki and Tamaru~\cite{FurukiTamaru}.

 In this paper, we focus on quandles with such geometric backgrounds, especially quandles equipped with smooth structures and homogeneous properties.
 An \emph{embedding of a quandle} means realizing a given quandle as a subquandle of a conjugation quandle of some groups.
 Joyce~\cite{Joyce} showed that free quandles can be embedded into conjugation quandles of groups, suggesting that quandle theory can be interpreted as a theory of group conjugation.
 Since then, embeddings have been constructed for various classes of quandles; however, no general criterion is known to determine whether an arbitrary quandle admits such an embedding.
 In this context, the embedding problem was explicitly formulated by Bardakov, Dey and Singh~\cite{BardakovDeySingh}.
 Dhanwani, Raundal and Singh~\cite{DhanwaniRaundalSingh} proved that generalized Alexander quandles associated with fixed-point-free automorphisms can be embedded into groups.
 Their result provides an important class of positive examples for the embedding problem.
+Moreover, Akita~\cite{Akita} showed that both generalized Alexander quandles and twisted conjugation quandles can be explicitly embedded into conjugation quandles of suitable groups.
 Bergman~\cite{Bergman} studied \emph{core quandles}, which are defined as group-theoretic analogues of symmetric spaces, and showed that they can be embedded into suitable groups.
 Bergman’s construction is mainly based on group-theoretic methods and reflects the algebraic properties of core quandles in a direct manner.
 On the other hand, in a joint work with Yonemura \cite{YonemuraSuzuki}, the author studied explicit embeddings of \emph{spherical quandles} proposed by Eisermann.
 The construction was carried out by Yonemura using geometric methods in the category of smooth quandles.
 In particular, we focused on the cases of $S^1$ and $S^3$, which admit natural group structures.
 We also clarified their relationships with Bergman’s embedding of core quandles~\cite{Bergman} and Akita’s embedding of twisted conjugation quandles~\cite{Akita}.

 Both spherical quandles and core quandles belong to a distinguished class called \emph{homogeneous quandles}.
 A quandle is said to be homogeneous if its automorphism group acts transitively on the underlying set.
 Homogeneous quandles are closely related to symmetric spaces and homogeneous spaces, and their structures can often be described explicitly in terms of group actions.
 This connection has been studied, for example, by Furuki and Tamaru~\cite{FurukiTamaru}.
 From this viewpoint, Bergman’s embedding of core quandles and the Yonemura's embedding of spherical quandles can both be interpreted as constructions that reflect the underlying symmetries of the corresponding quandles.
 This observation suggests that homogeneity plays a fundamental role in the quandle embedding problem.